ZAR

 If you really want to enjoy Africa’s landscape and wildlife from a bird’s eye view and drones are not permitted on the reserve you are visiting; you should consider taking a flight around the national park.

-Flights offer spectacular views of these incredible landscapes and don’t add much to the total cost of your African safari.
+Flights offer spectacular views of these incredible landscapes and don’t add much to the total cost of your safari.

 Travel tips: